Network Gathering 2025

 Frequently asked questions

+Do I have to be a CKM network member to attend?
 No, anyone can join.
 We’re primarily a Gathering for the network, but you don't need to be an existing member of Community Knowledge Matters to apply to join us as long as you’re passionate about community-led research!

+Is the Gathering Free?
 Yes.
 This Gathering is funded by The Ideas Fund, British Science Association and Wellcome.
 We will be providing food and coffee/tea through the day.
 The evening Cèilidh is included when you register.
 Travel to Inverness and accommodation are not included.

+Do I have to live in Scotland?
 We're especially keen for people primarily living and/or working in rural and island Scotland to join us.
 However, people from all the UK and internationals are welcomed to share learning.
 We will be live streaming specific parts of the day for those who cannot join in-person.

+Will the event be live-streamed?
 We will be live streaming specific parts of the day for those who cannot join in-person.
 You can register for an online only ticket.

 If you have any questions or would like to find out more about the event, please email lewis@scienceceilidh.com